jundalisay/spblist/content/en/research/ranald/hands/chapter-01c.md

 ---
 heading: Chapter 1c
-title: "THE POINTED HAND"
+title: "The Pointed Hand"
 # date: 1767
-weight: 4
+weight: 8
 contributors: ['Ranald']
 image: "/covers/hands.png"
-description: ""
+description: "The most beautiful hand is the intuitive or pointed one."
 ---